devmatthew1/Deploying-aws-IAC/readme.md

 *create an s3 bucket with the name : "surelay-page"

 # HOW TO RUN THE SCRIPT
-*To run the IAM secret key for cloudformation
+*Get the IAM secret key for cloudformation from aws

 -To create network infrastructures run :